k-sriram/isynspec/PLANNING.md

 1. Create a Python wrapper library that:
    - [✓] Handles all fort.n file I/O operations transparently
    - [✓] Manages SYNSPEC execution and configuration
-   - [In Progress] Provides a clean, intuitive API for interacting with SYNSPEC
+   - [✓] Provides a clean, intuitive API for interacting with SYNSPEC
-   - [TODO] Processes and returns results in modern data formats (e.g., numpy arrays, pandas DataFrames)
+   - [✓] Processes and returns results in modern data formats (e.g., numpy arrays)

 2. Implement core functionality:
    - [✓] Input file generation and validation